 Donor Network of Arizona (DNA) works with hospice care professionals when an individual in their care or the individual’s family has requested information about donation or is registered as an organ, tissue and eye donor.
-Though organ donation is not always possible for those who pass away in hospice, the gifts of tissue and cornea donation can have an incredible impact on people who receive those gifts.
+Though organ donation is not always possible for those who pass away in hospice, the gifts of tissue and eye donation can have an incredible impact on people who receive those gifts.

 If a hospice patient or their family requests information about donation for transplantation, please call DNA at 1-800-447-9477.
-We have staff available 24 hours per day, seven days per week to determine options for donation and facilitate a conversation with the family about donation.
+We have staff available twenty-four hours a day and seven days a week to determine options for donation and facilitate a conversation with the family about donation.

 Recovery must take place within 24 hours after a patient has passed away.
 DNA coordinates the recovery process while working side-by-side with hospice professionals, as well as the funeral home or whole body research organization, to provide compassionate support for the donor’s family.